cboujoukos/CostFree/NOTES.md

 /////////////// JQUERY FRONTEND ////////////////////
-MY DATABASE KEEPS LOCKING EVERY OTHER TIME I INSERT A REVIEW INTO THE DATABASE
+Throwing the following error when loading pages BEFORE having loaded an activity show page:
+  - Exception {description: undefined, fileName: undefined, lineNumber: undefined, message: "You must pass a string or Handlebars AST to Handlebars.compile.
+You passed undefined", name: "Error", …}

 [DONE]-Need to fix the EDIT REVIEW button in activity show page

--Change review "card" to a partial and prepend a new partial when user submits new review through jquery on activity show page
+[DONE]-Change review "card" to a partial and prepend a new partial when user submits new review through jquery on activity show page

 -Move all jquery code to its own js file in asset pipeline?
   -attach event listeners within a ready fn

+-Choose between handlebars helper vs prototype object method for date reformatting

 -Does my rendering of a new review on the activity show page meet the following requirement?
     - [ ] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.

--Ask for clarification on the following two specs:
-    - [ ] Translate JSON responses into js model objects.
-    - [ ] At least one of the js model objects must have at least one method added by your code to the prototype.

 ///////////////////////////////////////////////////////////////////////////////////